The-Blockchain-Adapter/website/README.md

 # Run the website on your machine

-1. copy this repo
+1. Copy this repo

+2. Enter the client ID and the client secret of your discord app in the .env file

-2. enter theses commands in your terminal
+3. Enter theses commands in your terminal

 ```bash
 npm i